 Alcohol and Drug Studies Studies

 The ADS program addresses community needs for trained alcohol and other drug specialists to work and volunteer in both public and private agencies in the Bay Area and across the State of California.
+Pictured right is an ADS graduation ceremony.

 Career opportunities in this field include: